 How does the POS system communicate with the kitchen printer?

 Most kitchen printers are connected over the network and plugged in through a router or switch.
 This way, any POS terminal can communicate with the same printer — even from a long distance.
 While receipt printers are connected directly to a POS terminal, kitchen printers are often located dozens of feet away from the computer.

 How do multiple kitchen printers work?
 How can I print to different stations at my restaurant?

-Many restaurants operate stations within their kitchen for different order types — maybe an appetizer station, a salad station, and an entree station.
+Many restaurants operate stations within their kitchen for different order types — for example, an appetizer station, a salad station, and an entree station.
 To improve efficiency, separate kitchen printers can be used in each location of the kitchen, with menu items printing to the appropriate station.
 All apps will print to the appetizer station, all salad orders will print to the salad station, and all entrees will print to the entree station.